Article written by

 Cannabis growth is divided into four stages:

-- Seed germination stage – Seeds start sprouting, usually between 7 and 14 days, although sprouting can sometimes take just a few days if the seeds are fresh.
+- Seed germination stage: Seeds start sprouting, usually between days 7-14, although sprouting can sometimes take just a few days if the seeds are fresh.

-- Seedling stage – lasts about 2-3 weeks.
-This is when the seed opens and the cannabis plant starts producing leaves, starting with small, round leaves (cotyledons), then serrated leaflets.
-As the plant develops, it eventually produces the digitate leaves we visually associate with cannabis.
+- Seedlingstage: Lasting about two to three weeks, this is when the seed opens, and the cannabis plant starts producing leaves, starting with small, round leaves (cotyledons), then serrated leaflets.
+As the plant develops, it eventually produces the digitated leaves we visually associate with cannabis.

-- Vegetative stage – For 3 to 16 weeks, the plant starts to establish and grow stronger roots, stores energy and prepares for the flowering stage.
+- Vegetative stage: For three to six weeks, the plant starts to establish and grow stronger roots, stores energy, and prepares for the flowering stage.

-- Flowering stage – lasts about 6 to 16 weeks, depending on genetics.
-The first 5 weeks of flowering are when the plant starts to produce flowers and buds, and the rest of the flowering period is when the cannabis ripens.
-Depending on genetics, the plant is ready to harvest after 8 to 16 weeks.
+- Flowering stage: This stage lasts about six to 16 weeks, depending on genetics.
+The first five weeks of flowering are when the plant starts to produce flowers and buds, and the rest of the flowering period is when the cannabis ripens.
+Depending on genetics, the plant is ready to harvest after eight to 16 weeks.

-- The flowering period for indica strains (varietals) is usually about 8 weeks, although some may have shorter flowering periods (around 6 to 7 weeks) and others longer (up to 12 weeks).
+- The flowering period for indica strains (varietals) is usually about eight weeks, although some may have shorter flowering periods (around six to seven weeks) and others longer (up to 12 weeks).

-- Sativa strains, with plants that tend to be tall and lanky, can take between 12 and 16 weeks to flower.
+- Sativa strains, with plants that tend to be tall and lanky, can take 12-16 weeks to flower.

-- Hybrid strains/varietals are a blend of short, stout, quick-growing indicas and tall, thin, long-growing sativas, and can exhibit characteristics of both.
-Hybrids can take between 6 and 12 weeks to finish flowering.
+- Hybrid strains/varietals blend short, stout, quick-growing indicas and tall, thin, long-growing sativas and can exhibit characteristics of both.
+Hybrids can take six to 12 weeks to finish flowering.

 Strains That Grow the Fastest

-Cannabis indica and Cannabis ruderalis varieties tend to grow fast, usually ready to harvest after 8 weeks of flowering.
-Some varieties may take as little as 6 or 7 weeks, others 9 or 10 weeks.
+Cannabis indica and Cannabis ruderalis varieties tend to grow fast, usually ready to harvest after eight weeks of flowering.
+Some varieties may take as little as six or seven weeks, others nine or 10 weeks.
 Some examples of fast-growing cannabis cultivars include:

 - Early Girl